-- 1. Choose Workspace → Workspace Maintenance from the Tabletop menu.
+- Choose Workspace → Workspace Maintenance from the Tabletop menu.
 The Workspaces window appears.
-You must be logged in as the sysop user to perform Workspace maintenance. - 2.
+You must have Administrator privilege or be logged in as the sysop user to perform Workspace maintenance. - 2.
 From the Workspaces browse, select the Workspace to hide. - 3.
-Choose File \rightarrow Hide Workspaces from the Workspaces window menu.
+Choose File → Hide Workspaces from the Workspaces window menu.
 A warning dialog box appears. - 4.
 Choose the Yes button to hide the selected Workspace.
 The menu item appears with a check mark to indicate that the Workspace is hidden. - 5.
-Choose File \rightarrow Exit to close the window.
+Choose File $\rightarrow$ Exit to close the window.

-4.2.7.
+4.2.8.
 Archiving a Workspace